-The Council has made no material changes to accounting estimates for Property, Plant and Equipment in 2022/23.
+Other than the £74.222 million valuation adjustment to Other Land and Buildings, the Council has made no other material changes to accounting estimates for Property, Plant and Equipment in 2022/23.

 22. Heritage Assets

 Reconciliation of the carrying value of Heritage Assets held by the Council